jundalisay/superb/content/en/research/einstein/relativity/section-29.md

 <!-- In this connection, we proceed in principle according to the method which has already been explained for measuring-rods, clocks and freely-moving material points. -->

-The gravitation of GR removes the defect of=
+The gravitation of GR removes the defect of:
 - classical mechanics explained in Section 21
 - the wrong interpretation of the empirical law of the equality of inertial and gravitational mass